YPEJ series frequency conversion speed regulation electromagnetic braking three-phase asynchronous motor

 1. Rated voltage: Standard product is AC380V 50Hz;

-2. Operating mode: S1 (continuous duty);
+2. Operating mode: S1 (continuous operation);

 3. Altitude not exceeding 1000m;